nightroman/ClearScript/README.md

 Invoke-Build init
 ```

-This command downloads the packages and set the environment variable `ClearScript`.
+This command downloads the packages and sets the environment variable `ClearScript`.

 If you are in Far Manager, restart it, to pick up the new variable `ClearScript`.